 Class teachers are responsible for the teaching and learning of Relationships and Sex education supported by the RE and PSHE Leader.
+RSE will only be taught by teachers / HLTA's (not supply teachers).
 The majority of lessons will take place within the usual class organisation.
 It is recommended the teaching of the programme takes place in the summer term in Years 5 & 6, although schools may organise the curriculum to meet its needs.

-In Years 5 and 6, the RE leader and/or Head of School will lead the teaching of Journey in Love alongside the class teacher and there will be the opportunity for pupil groupings to reflect the needs of the pupils, eg single gender, individual, access to same gender staff, where appropriate.
+Across the school, class teachers will lead the teaching of Life to the Full.
+Where this is not possible, a qualified staff member, who knows the children well will teach under the direction of the class teacher.
+There will be the opportunity for pupil groupings to reflect the needs of the pupils, eg single gender, individual, access to same gender staff, where appropriate.
 Staff will be sensitive to the needs of differing pupils, levels of maturity and personal circumstances.
-We will ensure equality (Equalities Act 2010) irrespective of disability, SEND, race, nationality, ethnic origin; gender, religion or sexual orientation.
+We will ensure equality (Equalities Act 2010) irrespective of disability, SEND, race, nationality, ethnic origin, gender, religion or sexual orientation.